 - Remove all dead branches in shrubs.
 See also the City of Big Bear Lake's "Native Brush and Shrub Ordinance".

 - Remove pine needles and leaves in excess of 2 inches throughout the property.

 - Remove pine needles from roofs.

 - Cut grass and weeds greater than four inches tall.

 - Remove pine needles and leaves within 5 feet of any portion of a structure.

-- Thin small dense native trees less than 6 inches in diameter which are within 8 feet of a larger native tree or other small trees.
-For conformance with "Defensible Space Guidelines" under Public Resources Code 4291 the size of trees in the distance separation between trees may be more.
-Check with your local Fire Department.
+- Thin small dense native trees less than 6 inches in diameter which are within 6 to 8 feet of a larger native tree or other small trees.
+For conformance with "Defensible Space Guidelines" under Public Resources Code 4291, the size of trees and the distance separation between trees may be more.
+Check with your local fire department.

 - Selectively thin trees that are deformed, trees that are crooked, have damaged bark, dead tops or show evidence of disease or insect infestation.

 - Select trees that have grown next to buildings and/or pavement.